 Article 9, paragraph 3 (general right to bring action upon infringement of environmental legislation by authorities or private persons)

-106. Section 98 of the Environment Act makes it possible for environmental NGOs to seek the intervention of the competent authorities as well as to directly sue the operators of activities that pose a threat to, pollute or damage the environment.
-NGOs may request the court to order the termination of the unlawful polluting activity or the introduction of preventive measures.
+133. Section 98 of the Environment Act makes it possible for environmental NGOs to seek the intervention of the competent authorities as well as to directly sue the operators of activities that pose a threat to, pollute or damage the environment.
+Civil organizations may request the court to order the termination of the unlawful polluting activity or the introduction of preventive measures.

-107. Pursuant to Section 65 of Act LIII of 1996 on the Conservation of Nature, in the event of unlawful damage or risk to natural areas and values, the environmental NGOs are entitled to take nature conservation steps and request government authorities or municipalities to take the appropriate measures under their authority, or take legal action against the entity causing damage or posing a risk to the protected natural value or area.
+134. Pursuant to Section 65 of Act LIII of 1996 on the Conservation of Nature, in the event of unlawful damage or risk to natural areas and values, the environmental civil organizations are entitled to take nature conservation steps and request government authorities or municipalities to take the appropriate measures under their authority, or take legal action against the entity causing damage or posing a risk to the protected natural value or area.

-108. In addition, Act XXIX of 2004 generally enables anyone to file a complaint or a report at the competent authority.
+135. In addition, Act XXIX of 2004 generally enables anyone to file a complaint or a report at the competent authority.